LokeshDandumahanti/Dragon_YT_summariser/README.md

 ## 🧠 What is Dragon?

 Dragon is a deployed Telegram bot that uses a large language model to understand and respond to user messages in real time.
 It is not a rule-based bot with hardcoded replies.
-It actually thinks — processing your input through an LLM and returning a contextual, intelligent response.
+It actually thinks and processes your input through an LLM and returning a contextual, intelligent response.

 The goal was simple: move from *building automation* to *deploying automation*.
 There is a big difference between something that works on localhost and something that is live, handling real users, real inputs, and real edge cases.
 Dragon is the latter.